Irish PM wants 'cast iron' guarantees on Aer Lingus sale

 DUBLIN The owner of British Airways must provide some sort of "cast iron permanent guarantee" on flights to Ireland if the government is to even consider its bid for Aer Lingus AERL.I, Prime Minister Enda Kenny said on Sunday.

-Aer Lingus's board on Tuesday recommended a 1.36-billion-euro (996 million pounds) offer from International Consolidated Airlines Group (ICAG.L) (IAG), subject to the agreement of its two largest shareholders -- budget airline Ryanair (RYA.I) and the Irish state.
+Aer Lingus's board on Tuesday recommended a 1.36-billion-euro ($1.5 billion) offer from International Consolidated Airlines Group (ICAG.L) (IAG), subject to the agreement of its two largest shareholders -- budget airline Ryanair (RYA.I) and the Irish state.

 Under pressure from the airline's trade unions and opponents in parliament, resistance is building within government around parting with its 25 percent holding, weighing on the airline's shares as IAG decides on a formal bid.